stanwood/handbook/README.md

 Discussions on issues belong in the comments in the issue.
 If we discuss something is discussed in slack or a call, the project lead is responsible for summarising the decision on the ticket.

-## GitHub
+## GitHub/gitlab

 ### Background

-We use Github to host our code.
+We use Github/gitlab to host our code.

 ### Gitflow

 We are using a custom Gitflow.

+#### Perennial branches

-- master: deployed version
+- master: deployed versions
 - develop: clean development version, for testing and beta release
-- stage: merged from `develop` for testing
+- stage: merged from `develop` for testing (not on Android)

-- feature/SEL-12-awesome-feature
-- hotfix/SEL-13-awesome-hotfix (fixing something in master)
-- bugfix/SEL-14-awesome-bugfix(fixing)
-Naming in Jira

-- PR: SEL-123 {Ticket description}
-- Branch: feature,hotfix,bugfix/SEL-123-{Ticket-description}
-- Commit: SEL-123 {Ticket description} or SEL-123 {Commit description}

 ### Guidelines